sr-murthy/continuedfractions/docs/sources/sequences.rst

    >>> coprime_integers(100)
    (99, 97, 93, 91, 89, 87, 83, 81, 79, 77, 73, 71, 69, 67, 63, 61, 59, 57, 53, 51, 49, 47, 43, 41, 39, 37, 33, 31, 29, 27, 23, 21, 19, 17, 13, 11, 9, 7, 3, 1)

-The result is a tuple of positive integers coprime to :math:`n`, in descending order, always ending with :math:`1`.
+The result, for a given integer :math:`n \geq 1`, is always a tuple of positive integers coprime to :math:`n`, in descending order, and ending with :math:`1`.
 If :math:`n` is not a positive integer a :py:class:`ValueError` is raised.

 The count of the coprimes sequence returned by :py:func:`~continuedfractions.sequences.coprime_integers` for a given :math:`n \geq 1` is consistent with `totient function <https://en.wikipedia.org/wiki/Euler%27s_totient_function>`_ :math:`\phi(n)`, on which it is based, and this can be verified using the Sympy :py:class:`~sympy.ntheory.factor_.totient` callable.